kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 bootstrap script](#bootstrap), which is designed to be fetched from github and fed directly into `bash`.

-There are two ways of deploying a space provider and the central KubeStellar
-components: (1) as processes on a machine of supported OS and ISA, and (2) as workload in a Kubernetes (possibly OpenShift) cluster.
-The latter is newer and not yet well exercised.
+There normal way of deploying the space framework and the central KubeStellar components is as workload in a Kubernetes (possibly OpenShift) cluster.
+Contributors may instead run these components as processes on a machine of supported OS and ISA, with some Kubernetes cluster to play the role of Space Management API Space (SMAS, which is where the Space objects live).

 This document describes both commands that a platform administrator uses and commands that a platform user uses.

-Most of these executables require that the space provider be running and that `kubectl` is configured to use the kubeconfig file produced by that space provider.
-That is: either `$KUBECONFIG` holds the pathname of that kubeconfig file, its contents appear at `~/.kube/config`, or `--kubeconfig $pathname` appears on the command line.
+Most of these executables are given one Kubernetes client configuration, either for the SMAS or a space described by a Space object.
 The exceptions are the bootstrap script, [the kcp control script that runs before starting the kcp server](#kubestellar-ensure-kcp-server-creds), and the admin commands for deploying KubeStellar in a Kubernetes cluster.

-**NOTE**: most of the kubectl plugin usages described here certainly or potentially change the setting of which kubeconfig context is "current" in your chosen kubeconfig file; for this reason, they are not suitable for executing concurrently with anything that depends on that setting in that file.
-The exceptions are the admin commands for deploying KubeStellar in a Kubernetes cluster.

 ## Bare process deployment